 Why you’ll love this recipe

-- COMFORT AT HOME: Tomato soup is the warm and coziest meal to eat on a cool or rainy day, and this easy spicy tomato soup will bring you all the comfort you need at dinnertime.
+- COMFORT AT HOME: Tomato soup is the warm and coziest meal to eat on a cool or rainy day, and this recipe will bring you all the comfort you need at dinnertime.

-- EASY: This recipe for tomato soup is easy to make with simple steps in less than 40 minutes.
+- EASY: It's easy to make with simple steps.
 All the ingredients get thrown into a baking dish, roasted, blended in a blender, and your soup is ready!

 Recipe Ingredients